oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 Microsoft used to have a mission statement like this: "A computer on every desk and in every home."
 This mission statement probably seemed unachievable when it was first announced by Bill Gates in 1980.
-Thirty years later, it's clear that this mission statement wasn't lofty enough!
+Forty years later, it's clear that this mission statement wasn't lofty enough!

 One day, as I was reflecting on mission statements that sound impossible, I